 The Administrator of the U.S. Environmental Protection Agency.

-Federal Agencies - While the federal agencies and the Federal Leadership Committee for the Chesapeake Bay Program are formally represented by the EPA on the EC, representatives are invited to attend EC meetings based on issues being addressed at a the meeting (i.e., U.S. Department of Agriculture, U.S. Department of Interior, U.S. Department of Commerce, Department of Army/Corps of Engineers, Department of Defense, Department of Transportation and Department of Homeland Security).
+Federal Agencies: Federal agencies are formally represented by the Environmental Protection Agency (EPA) on the EC.
+The EPA Administrator may invite representatives from federal agencies to attend private EC meetings based on issues being addressed at the meeting.

+Federal coordination will be conducted at each level of the partnership to ensure close, meaningful engagement across the federal family, and to support the federal partnership with the breadth of expertise and resources that agencies provide.
+The federal partnership is essential to achieve Watershed Agreement goals and outcomes.
+Ongoing and organized federal coordination is required so agencies remain aligned and achieve consensus, as they represent a single vote on policy matters.

-Duration of Membership - State Governors and the Mayor serve for the duration of their elected terms.
+Duration of Membership: State Governors and the Mayor serve for the duration of their elected terms.
 Federal members serve for the duration of their appointment to their agency.
 The Chesapeake Bay Commission (CBC) Chair serves for the duration of their term.

-EC Operations
+Operations:

-Ground Rules: The structure of the EC meeting is coordinated by the Chair with assistance from the EPA CBPO under guidance of the full PSC.
+Ground Rules: The structure of the EC meeting is coordinated by the Chair and the Chair’s representatives with assistance from the CBPO under guidance of the PSC.
 The format, location, and content (e.g., presentations, breakout sessions, participants, speaking roles, and other participation details) of the EC meetings are to be determined well in advance of the meeting to ensure it is efficient and effective.
 At one meeting per year, the EC will:

 elect or re-elect a Chair, and